top of page

 Partner Musicians

 The Montgomery County Women's Chorus is honored to have the opportunity to work with some of the most respected musicians in the DMV.
-Look below to discover the musicians performing with us at our retreat and pop-up concert on April 20.
+Look below to discover the musicians performing with us this year.

 Asgeirsson_Headshot.jpg